AndrienkoAleksandr/che-machine-exec/README.md

 {"jsonrpc": "2.0","id": 0,"result": 1}

-In case if machine exec was not found result will -1.
+In case if che-machine-exec was not found result will -1.

-## Attach to machine-exec
+## Attach to the che-machine-exec
 To get machine exec output and send text data to exec by id, You need to create separated websocket connection:

  `http://che-machine-exec-url:4444/attach/{id}`

  And you can send some data to machine exec with help this attach connection too.
+ > Note: This stuff should be improved: https://github.com/eclipse/che-machine-exec/issues/4